-- 1) To review and monitor Company's borrowings from existing or new lenders, including External Commercial Borrowings transactions. - 2) To review and approve the Company's Business Correspondent, securitization and direct assignment transactions. - 3) To explore the options available from banks & financial institutions for borrowing, compare the earnings, approve the borrowings after considering the market scenario and other terms and conditions of the borrowings. - 4) To negotiate the terms and condition of lending with lenders and finally approve the same. - 5) To continuously review the fund requirement of Company on monthly and quarterly basis in accordance with the ongoing business plan (projections etc). - 6) To review the cash management and optimum utilisation of the funds available to the company at frequent intervals - 7) To review the interest rate charge by the Company on quarterly basis in order to comply with the directions of Reserve Bank of India - 8) To review the fund position of the Company and to analyse the ALM returns before submitting to the Regulatory authorities. - 9) To consider and approve the opening of Bank account of the Company, delegation and alteration of the authorized signatories and closing of bank accounts. - 10) To report to the Board of directors on quarterly basis.
+- 1)To review and monitor Company's borrowings from existing or new lenders, including External Commercial Borrowings transactions. - 2) To review and approve the Company's Business Correspondent, securitization and direct assignment transactions. - 3) To explore the options available from banks & financial institutions for borrowing, compare the earnings, approve the borrowings after considering the market scenario and other terms and conditions of the borrowings. - 4) Review the liquidity cost from time to time and do the cost benefit analysis, if needed also suggest the change in the product pricing of the company.
+The committee shall with regard to the liquidity risk consider the desired maturity profile and mix of incremental assets and liabilities, sale of assets as a source of funding the structure and controls for managing the liquidity risk - 5) Review the risk profile of the company with change in borrowing cost - 6) To negotiate the terms and condition of lending with lenders and finally approve the same. - 7) To continuously review the fund requirement of Company on monthly and quarterly basis in accordance with the ongoing business plan (projections etc). - 8) To review the fund position of the Company and to analyse the ALM returns before submitting to the Regulatory authorities. - 9) To consider and approve the opening of Bank account of the Company, delegation and alteration of the authorized signatories and closing of bank accounts. - 10) Review compliances of all terms and conditions of sanction /agreement of loans availed by the Company without any deviation.